Reconcyl/myco/doc/commands.md

 ### `set-max [MAX]`

-Accept an argument limiting the number of organisms.
-At the moment, if there are too many organisms then reproduction is simply impossible.
-In the future, organisms that reproduced least recently will be killed to make room for new ones.
+Set a limit on the number of organisms.
+At the moment, if there are too many organisms then a random one will be killed.
+In the future, some other heuristic may be used.

-If no argument is passed, the limit will be removed.
+If no argument is passed, the limit will be disabled.

 ### `speed [SPEED]`